brunoheitzmannalmada/queuegames/README.md

 ### How do I get set up? ###

 * The front end project uses AngularJS, Twitter Bootstrap and jQuery.
 But it all set up with CDN :)
-* The backend have a .mdf database file inside (I will improve this).
+* The backend now uses a Entity Framework Code First repository (and no more a .mdf database file attached).
 * The backend is a ASP.NET WEB API.
 I will implement OData soon.

 ### Who do I talk to? ###